ObsidiaHQ/xnap/packages/snap/docs.md

 Initiates a send transaction.
 This will prompt the user for confirmation before sending.

 **Parameters:**
-- `from`: `string` - The sender's Nano address
-- `to`: `string` - The recipient's Nano address or [Nano internet identifier](https://github.com/mistakia/nano-community/blob/cae1dd3938fa1ca3e51c8d672187294bf3bcc8da/docs/getting-started-devs/integrations.md#nano-internet-identifiers)
+- `to`: `string` - The recipient's Nano address or a [Nano internet identifier](https://github.com/mistakia/nano-community/blob/cae1dd3938fa1ca3e51c8d672187294bf3bcc8da/docs/getting-started-devs/integrations.md#nano-internet-identifiers).
-- `value`: `string` - The amount to send (in nano)
+- `value`: `string` - The amount to send (in nano), use decimal point for fractions.

 **Returns:**
 - `result`: `string | undefined` - The transaction hash if successful, undefined otherwise